LauraSkak/NanoMethSeg/README.md

 If you want to limit your HMM model training and genome segmentation to regions which have a certain minimum amount of data you can set a minimum read and/or sample count for a CpG site to be included.
 This is generally not necessary since a lower coverage also leads to lower posterior probabilities, which can then be taken into consideration in post analysis.

+## Suggestions for uses

+!!
+Show an describe how the output can be used for research in genomic imprinting, X-inactivation and group-wize differential methylation !!

 ## FAQ

 Since this software is new I would appreciate any input on how to improve the usability of NanoMethSeg.